Tony Gwynn: 1990–1992

-Widely respected by his peers and known as one of the most dedicated players in baseball, Gwynn in 1990 was accused by some teammates of being selfish and caring more about his batting average than winning.
+Gwynn in 1990 was accused by some teammates of being selfish and caring more about his batting average than winning.
 First baseman Jack Clark, most notably, stated that Gwynn should be swinging with runners in scoring position instead of bunting and protecting his batting average.
 Clark did not approve of Gwynn bunting with runners on first and second with nobody out, believing he was trying to either bunt for a hit or get credit for a sacrifice if he failed.
 On the other hand, Gwynn felt he was advancing runners for the team's "game changers"—Clark and Joe Carter—which was consistent with McKeon's style.
 Gwynn said he resorted to bunting to advance the runners because he was not a good pull hitter.
 "No one bothers Tony Gwynn because he wins batting titles, but the Padres finish fourth or fifth every year", said Clark, who also stirred controversy on his prior teams.
 Teammates Mike Pagliarulo and Garry Templeton sided with Clark, who also said Gwynn was "50 lb overweight", leading to his lower stolen base total.